-Now, when we apply this ‘confirmatory test’ to Muhammad whom Naik follows, his credibility as a prophet is seriously undermined.
+Now, when we apply this ‘confirmatory test’ on Muhammad whom Naik follows, his credibility as a prophet is seriously undermined.

-1. Muhammad did not cast out a single demon from anyone, but in fact, came under the influence of a demonic spell in which he began to imagine himself having marathon sex (Bukhari 7:660).
+1. Muhammad didn’t cast out a single demon from anyone, but actually came under the influence of a demonic spell in which he began to imagine himself having marathon sex (Bukhari 7:660).

-2. Muhammad did not speak with any new tongues.
+2. Muhammad didn’t speak with any new tongues.
 His claims were also full of lies and fairy tales e.g claims of riding a winged camel to the 7th heaven (Bukhari 1:345).

-3. He healed no one, but instead came to fight, enslave, punish and kill mankind (Bukhari 1:2:24).
+3. He healed no one, but rather came to wound, enslave, punish and kill mankind (Bukhari 1:2:24).